Managing your eBay for Charity donations

-When you create eBay for Charity listings, you must choose a payment method for making your donations.
+When you create eBay for Charity listings, you must select a valid PayPal account as the payment method.

-When you've sold your eBay for Charity item, you can pay your donation in two ways:
+When you've sold your eBay for Charity item, you can pay your donation by:

-- Make a manual payment for any completed eBay for Charity listing that appears on your donation page in My eBay.
-Just tick the donations you want to pay and click the Pay Donation Due button.
+- Making a manual payment for any completed eBay for Charity listing that appears on your Donations Due page in My eBay.
+Just tick the donations you want to pay and select the Pay Donation Due button.

-Note: You can make future donations to the same charity whether you use the automatic donation collection or manually make payments.
+- You can make future donations to the same charity using automatic collection or manual payment.

 If your eBay for Charity item sells, you're eligible for an eBay fee credit.
-We'll credit a portion of your basic selling fees (insertion and final value fees) back to you according ot hte level of your donation.
+We'll credit a portion of your basic selling fees (insertion and final value fees) back to you according to the level of your donation.

 For example, if you donate 50% of your item's sale price to charity, we'll give you a 50% credit on your basic selling fees.
 For charities selling items, we'll credit 100% of your basic selling fees back to you.